shashankg7/recsys2024_optimal_baseline/README.md

 Steps to run the code:
 -----------------------

-1) Create a new conda envioronment and install the dependencies for the project via the requirements.txt file
+1) Create a new conda environment and install the dependencies for the project via the requirements.txt file

 ```
 conda create --name recsys_2024